Chapter 16:

 The man in question exhaled noisily, raising his eyes to the hidden Light and tromping up to him, slapping a pair of oculars in his waiting hand.
 And rubbed at his shoulder again.
 “Don’t bother.
 I saw them up close.
 I can already tell you they’re not Drillers.
 Not all of them.”

 “It’s hard to get a clear understanding these days.
 I’d like to put this up in Soulspace, give it to the archives.”
-He raised the device to his eyes, coaxing it into focus with a few adjustments of the lenses and hunting for a clear view.
+He raised the device to his eyes, coaxing it into focus and hunting for a clear view.
 “Maybe everyone’ll finally pick themselves up off the mud and take it all seriously.
 Your shoulder’s still hurting?”

 “Of course it is.
 I’ve got the damn rot.”